 Commissioner Burry began her public service as a councilwoman in Matawan Borough.
 After moving to Colts Neck, she served as Committeewoman, Deputy Mayor and Mayor, making her mark in historic preservation and open space conservation.

 Elected to the Monmouth County Board of Chosen Freeholders in November 2005, she was reelected in 2008, 2011, 2014 and 2017; recently in 2020, she was overwhelmingly elected as County Commissioner (former Freeholder).
 She served as the first female Director in 2008 and again in 2010, 2014 and 2017.
-Her areas of responsibility include Parks, Libraries, the Sheriff’s Office, County Clerk, Surrogate and the Prosecutor and is the liaison to the Board of Elections, Planning Board, Agricultural Board, Consumer Affairs and the Vocational Schools’ Board of School Estimate.
+She is the liaison to the Board of Elections, Planning Board, Agricultural Board, and Consumer Affairs.

 Commissioner Burry was appointed to the Fort Monmouth Economic Revitalization Planning Authority serving as Vice Chair, and to the Fort Monmouth Economic Revitalization Authority, where she chairs the Veterans Affairs Sub-Committee and serves on the Real Estate Sub-Committee.
 She was appointed by the Commissioner of the Interior, to the Fort Hancock 21st Century Advisory Committee for the National Park Service.